-Table 2 shows the set of industry-specific informality indicators (β{jt}) for the period 1992-2003.
-These are calculated following the regression specification in (1), then by setting the omitted industry-specific skill premium to zero, and finally expressing all other sectors as deviations from the employment-weighted average informality rate.6 It confirms the existence of substantial differences in informality levels and evolution across manufacturing sectors in Argentina, even after accounting for differences in the composition of the workforce (age, gender, and education).7
+Table 3 in turn shows the set of industry-specific informality indicators (β{jt}) for the period 1992-2003 as calculated following the regression specification in (1), but this time setting the omitted industry category (food and beverages) to zero, and expressing all other sectors as deviations from the employment-weighted average informality rate (Krueger & Summers, 1988).
+As in Table 2, it confirms the existence of substantial differences in informality levels and evolution across manufacturing sectors in Argentina, even after accounting for differences in the composition of the workforce (age, gender, and education).

-The main econometric results appear on Table 3.
+The main econometric results appear on Table 4.
 For comparison purposes when using dynamic panel estimation (we lose one year of lag), the analysis is concentrated on 1993-2003 (1992 is the first period lag).
-We first consider a regression of the estimated informality coefficients on tariffs rates by industry, controlling for industry and year fixed-effects (column 1).
-Tariffs induce a statistically significant negative effect on informality, implying that a reduction of average tariffs by one per cent produces an increment in informality rates by 0.55 percent.
+We first consider a regression of the estimated normalized industry-specific informality coefficients (β{jt}) on tariffs rates by industry, controlling for industry and year fixed-effects (column 1).
+Tariffs induce a statistically significant negative effect on informality, implying that a reduction of average tariffs by one per cent produces an increment in informality rates by 0.55 per cent.
 Column 2 excludes 2002 and 2003 from the analysis for robustness given the inclusion of two severe crisis years where informality grew substantially.
 The effect of tariffs increases in magnitude and statistical significance.
 The rest of the analysis continues with those years included.

 In columns 3 and 4 we add exports and imports (standardized by the value of production) as additional covariates.
 While imports and exports per se are not statistically significant, the effect of tariffs on informality is robust to the inclusion of these variables, implying that a similar reduction in tariffs would produce an increment in informality of 0.6 per cent.
 Exports and imports show opposite signs, implying the manufacturing sectors with high export ratios have less informality, while high import ratios increase informality.
 This implies that the sector performance on international markets affects the formality rates of its labour force.
+These results are consistent with the hypothesis that trade openness make firms to reduce job formality in order to cope with international competition.
+However, this can be seen as a partial equilibrium effect, which does not account for the full (general or global) effect of trade openness and there might be potential endogeneity bias in our estimates.